Hiaaaa40/Low-Bit-width-Large-Model-Quantization-Challenge/docs/index.md

 A Mini-Challenge is also established under this sub-challenge to encourage further exploration of low-precision training methodologies.
 This track will **not be formally ranked** on the main competition leaderboard, but eligible submissions will be considered for the **Innovation Award**.

-The test model for this Mini-Challenge is **OpenPangu1B**.
-Participants are encouraged to employ delayed scaling strategies to reduce quantization overhead and accelerate training.
+The test model for this Mini-Challenge is [OpenPangu1B](https://ai.gitcode.com/ascend-tribe/openPangu-Embedded-1B-V1.1).
+The training dataset is [HuggingFaceFW/fineweb](https://huggingface.co/datasets/HuggingFaceFW/fineweb) Participants are encouraged to employ delayed scaling strategies to reduce quantization overhead and accelerate training.

 Evaluation will be conducted on a set of language model benchmarks, including but not limited to:
 - MMLU